si3792/drf-angular-user-system/README.md

 * Django
 * Django Rest Framework
 * django-cors-middleware, for managing CORS
+* Django OAuth Toolkit, as our OAuth2 provider

 You can install the requirements using `pip`, from `requirements.txt` (Preferably using `virtualenv`).